Mariel Hemingway on Self-Love and Positive Mental Health

 Amity: Of course she does!
 Your thoughts on mindfulness and spirituality completely inspired me.
 Can you share more on that?

-Mariel: I don’t think of spirituality as a separate thing we do.
-Everything we do is related to everything.
-Spirituality is an extension of eating good food in the morning, taking a mindful approach to all that you do.
-You know, “Chop wood, carry water.”
-Do one thing at a time.
-I think our lives are so complicated now because we have technology up the wazoo and nobody knows when to turn it off.
 I’m as guilty as the next person.
 But we have to learn to compartmentalize and also learn to take time for yourself, when to be conscious, when to slow down, when to speed up, when to make all kinds of choices.
 To me, living life is a spiritual experience if you’re living in the present moment.

 Amity: It’s perfect, truly.
 Another way you inspire us is your Instagram feed.
-It’s so calm and peaceful.
+It’s so peaceful.
 Our whole team just breathes more deeply when we look at your photos.
 And your sweet dog!

+Mariel: I love your magazine images with kids in nature!
 Growing up, that was the only thing I had that made sense to me.
 Nature was like, “Ahhh, this is real.
 This is life.”

-It’s always there, it doesn’t judge.
+Nature is always there, it doesn’t judge.
 I feel like nature is such an important part of our lives that we’re not paying enough attention to.
 I really feel like nature is where God lives.
 That’s where I feel a connection.
 That’s my religion, and where I can feel most still and grounded.
 So I think when you’re trying to find a place to tune in to your instincts, that’s where you go.
 That’s what will allow you to hear your inner voice.

 Mariel: It’s true.
 And it’s all about allowing, with no expectation.